joinself/self-ruby-sdk/examples/dl_fact_request/README.md

-# QR based information request
+# Deep link based information request

-Your app can request certain bits of information to your connected users via QR code.
+Your app can request certain bits of information to your connected users via Deep Link.
 To do this, you'll only need its _SelfID_ and the fields you want to request you can find a list of updated valid fields [here](https://github.com/selfid-net/selfid-gem/blob/master/lib/sources.rb).

-As part of this process, you have to share the generated QR code with your users, and wait for a response
+As part of this process, you have to share the generated deep link code with your users, and wait for a response

 ## Running this example